Monitoring network applications

 • The line chart displays recent changes in the metric.

-The failed connections metric represents the sum of rejected, no host and no service connections.
+The Failed connections metric represents the sum of rejected, no host and no service connections.
 It signifies the inability to establish communication between client and server, typically due to issues such as network congestion, server unavailability, misconfiguration or security restrictions.
 These failures can potentially result in service disruptions, data loss or degraded user experience.

 • The Devices with high percentage of failed connections (>10%) metric helps you assess the impact of failed connections on devices in your environment.